MadKudu/developers/source/index.html.md

 id | **string (required)**

 # Predictions API
+The Predictions API takes a model id and provides predictive recommendations according to the model type.

+## Topical Scorer Model
-The Predictions API takes a model id and domain name, and returns the topics found on the lead's website with the scores from highest to lowest.
+The Predictions API for Topical Scorer models takes a model id and domain name, and returns the topics found on the lead's website with the scores from highest to lowest.
 This is especially useful for de-anomyzing traffic on your website and customizing outreach efforts.

-## Topical Scorer Model

 ### Predictions of Stored Model
 To obtain predictions of a stored model for a specific domain, send us the id and the domain in request body.